SEUangelfish/DataStructure/README.md

 # DataStructureLibrary
 this warehouse contains some useful data structures unavailable in STL.
-All of them are implemented by C++ generic programming.

 below are data structures which have been implemented and tested for availability:
 1. IntervalHeap  # As an extension of the priority_queue, it can query both maximum and minimum in O(logn).